Ancelotti serene amid Vini to Saudi league link

 Real Madrid coach Carlo Ancelotti is not paying much attention to the ongoing speculation that Vinícius Júnior could leave the club this summer and play in Saudi Arabia.

-According to media outlets in Spain, the Saudi Arabian league has been trying to bring the Brazil international to the country since last summer and is prepared to make Vinícius the highest paid football player in the world.
+According to multiple reports, the Saudi Pro League has been trying to bring the Brazil international to the country since last summer and is prepared to make Vinícius the highest paid football player in the world.

 "Yes, I'm tired of this topic but I'm not worried," Ancelotti said on Friday when asked about those reports.
 "I see him happy and we are happy with him.
 There's nothing more to add with respect to what I said a week ago.
 It's not a topic that we discuss here, he [Vinícius] doesn't discuss it."